Finiteness of complete intersection dimensions of RHom complexes and Ext modules: Acyclicity Lemmas

 \begin{lemma} Let $R$ be a Noetherian ring (not necessarily local) with finite Krull dimension, and $t=\sup \{ \depth (R_\mathfrak{p}): \mathfrak{p} \in \Spec(R)\}$.
 Let $n$ be a non-negative number such that $n\geq \max\{1, t\}$.
 If $0 \to K \to G_{n-1} \to \cdots \to G_0$ is an exact sequence of modules where $\Gfd_R (K)<\infty$ and each $G_i$ is Gorenstein flat, then $K$ is Gorenstein flat. \end{lemma}

 We use Lemma \ref{depthssq} in the proof of the following acyclicity result.

 \begin{lemma} Let $R$ be a Noetherian ring (not necessarily local) with finite Krull dimension.
 Let $(X, \partial)$ be an acyclic complex of Gorenstein flat $R$-modules.
-If $\coker (\partial_n)$ has finite Gorenstein flat dimension for some $n$, then $\coker (\partial_j)$ is a Gorenstein flat module for each $j$; and if in addition: \begin{enumerate} \item If $I$ is an injective $R$-module, then $X \otimes_R I$ is acyclic. \item If $R$ is Cohen-Macaulay local with a canonical module $\omega$, then $X \otimes_R \omega$ is acyclic. \end{enumerate} \end{lemma} \begin{proof} Since $X$ is acyclic, for any $i, j \in \mathbb{Z}$ such that $j \leq i$ we have an exact diagram
+If $\coker (\partial_n)$ has finite Gorenstein flat dimension for some $n$, then $\coker (\partial_j)$ is a Gorenstein flat module for each $j$; and if in addition $I$ is a module of finite injective dimension, then $X \otimes_R I$ is acyclic. \end{lemma} \begin{proof} Since $X$ is acyclic, for any $i, j \in \mathbb{Z}$ such that $j \leq i$ we have an exact diagram

 From the the two-out-of-three property for Gorenstein flat dimension (\cite[Proposition 9.3.25]{DerivedCategoryMethodsInCommutativeAlgebra}), note that if one of $\coker(\partial_i)$ or $\coker(\partial_j)$ has finite Gorenstein flat dimension, then the other also has finite Gorenstein flat dimension.
 Thus, $\coker(\partial_j)$ has finite Gorenstein dimension for all $j$.